Humanity has been developing technologies to defend the home front for hundreds of years, resulting in the highest number of enemy casualties.

 When the enemy can use NBCs, but chemical warfare has not started, or when forces are first sent outside the theater of operations, MOPP zero is appropriate.

-Until needed, the battle dress overgarment should be tightly closed in the vapor-barrier bag.
+The battle dress overgarment should be tightly closed in the vapor-barrier bag until needed.
 The soldiers carry the M258A1 decontamination kit, M8/M9 detector paper, and NAAK.

 MOPP1